Xinyuan Real Estate (NYSE:XIN) Now Covered by Analysts at StockNews.com

-StockNews.com assumed coverage on shares of Xinyuan Real Estate (NYSE:XIN – Free Report) in a research report released on Sunday.
-The brokerage issued a hold rating on the financial services provider’s stock.
+Investment analysts at StockNews.com started coverage on shares of Xinyuan Real Estate (NYSE:XIN – Get Free Report) in a report issued on Monday.
+The firm set a “hold” rating on the financial services provider’s stock.

-A hedge fund recently bought a new stake in Xinyuan Real Estate stock.
-Atria Wealth Solutions Inc. bought a new stake in Xinyuan Real Estate Co., Ltd. (NYSE:XIN – Free Report) during the 1st quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
-The fund bought 478,629 shares of the financial services provider’s stock, valued at approximately $536,000.
-Atria Wealth Solutions Inc. owned about 0.90% of Xinyuan Real Estate at the end of the most recent reporting period.
+An institutional investor recently bought a new position in Xinyuan Real Estate stock.
+Atria Wealth Solutions Inc. bought a new position in Xinyuan Real Estate Co., Ltd. (NYSE:XIN – Free Report) during the first quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The institutional investor bought 478,629 shares of the financial services provider’s stock, valued at approximately $536,000.
+Atria Wealth Solutions Inc. owned about 0.90% of Xinyuan Real Estate at the end of the most recent quarter.
 0.90% of the stock is owned by hedge funds and other institutional investors.

 Xinyuan Real Estate Co, Ltd., together with its subsidiaries, engages in residential real estate development and construction in the People's Republic of China, the United States, Malaysia, and the United Kingdom.
 The company develops residential projects, such as multi-layer apartment buildings, sub-high-rise apartment buildings, high-rise apartment buildings; auxiliary services and amenities, such as retail outlets, leisure and health facilities, kindergartens, and schools, as well as office, mixed-use, and commercial properties.